lisacopeland/mysqlserver/README.md

 ## Create Database

 Make sure MySQL is installed and running on the system.
-Create a `orders` table and run the query:
+Create an 'orders' database and create a `buy_orders` table and run the query:

 ```sql
 CREATE TABLE buy_order (